fnt90/Taskerino/README.md

 A To-Do List app (in progress) written in Java called Taskerino.

 This application should store tasks as a To-Do list.
-NOTE: This application does not yet use Gradle.

 ## Getting started
 This application can be run ...(directly through Gradle or through a generated jar file)